 School Resource Officers attend training courses, which are conducted by Law Enforcement and Education personnel, and are specifically designed to aid the SRO(s) with the transition into the school environment.
 Officers learn three separate functions; how to work as a Police Officer in a school setting, how to work as a resource and a problem solver, and how to develop teaching skills necessary to achieve the common goal of educating our youth.
 The SRO program for the Greenwood Police Department operates as an attached unit to the Criminal Investigatiions Division.
 All criminal and non-criminal investigations are conducted by the individual officer assigned to a particular school.

-Sgt.
-Mark Mergen, Inv.
-Josh Mourton, and Inv.
-Ric Lunsford are the School Resource Officers for the Greenwood Police Department; and have a combined 35 years of service.
+Cpl.
+Jeff Fugatt, Inv.
+Josh Mourton and Inv.
+Ric Lunsford are the School Resource Officers for the Greenwood Police Department.
 The School Resource Officers work with students and staff throughout the school district.

-The SRO Supervisor is Sgt.
-Mark Mergen.
-For questions regarding our SRO Program, please contact the SRO Commander, Lt.
-Nicholas Driscoll or Sgt.
-Mark Mergen for assistance.
-They may be reached at 479.996.4119 or you can send either an email at email@example.com or firstname.lastname@example.org.
+The SRO Commander is Lt.
+Nicholas Driscoll.
+For questions regarding our SRO Program, please contact Lt.
+Nicholas Driscoll .
+He can be reached at 479.996.4119 or you can send him an email at firstname.lastname@example.org.